-LED COLOR STATUS DESCRIPTION POWER Green On The Zyxel Device is receiving power and ready for use.
-The Mesh pairing is done.
-O Blinking The Zyxel Device is booting up or under the Mesh pairing process.
-Red On The Zyxel Device detects an error while self-testing, or there is a device malfunction.
-Blinking The Zyxel Device is upgrading firmware or the Mesh pairing process has failed.
+LED COLOR STATUS DESCRIPTION Power Green On The Zyxel Device is receiving power and ready for use. ്വ Blinking The Zyxel Device is self-testing. Ŭ Red On The Zyxel Device detected an error while self-testing, or there is a device malfunction.
+Blinking The Zyxel Device is upgrading firmware.
 Off The Zyxel Device is not receiving power.
+Ethernet WAN Green On The WAN connection is active and ready to use.
+Slow Blinking The Zyxel Device is looking for a WAN connection.
+Fast Blinking The Zyxel Device is initializing the WAN connection.